 - The ReStore receives new, used, discontinued or surplus building materials, appliances and home furnishings from companies, contractors, retailers, film and television studios and individuals.

 Q: Can anyone shop at the ReStore?

 A: Yes!
 Both ReStores are open to the public with deep discounts on home building fistures Tuesdays through Saturdays from 9am-6pm.

 A: Social enterprises are organizations or ventures (within an organization) that advance a social mission through entrepreneurial, earned income strategies.

-Q: Why aren’t my goods given to Habitat for Humanity homeowners?
+Q: Why aren’t my donated household furnishings given to Habitat for Humanity homeowners?

-A: The ReStores serve to earn money to purchase new, energy-rated appliances and goods for Habitat for Humanity homes.
-Through re-selling items, needy families are given the opportunity to own new, never-before-used materials that will last longer and prevent high utility bills.
+A: The ReStores serve to earn money to purchase new, energy-rated home appliances and goods for Habitat for Humanity homes.
+Through re-selling donated items, needy families are given the opportunity to own new, never-before-used home materials that will last longer and prevent high utility bills.